waiz3ple/fractionability/README.md

 # Fractionability
-## Fraction Converter
+## Accessible Fraction Library

-A lightweight and accessible JavaScript library designed to improve fraction representation on the web.
-It seamlessly converts decimals and strings into fractions, ensuring human-readable and screen-reader-friendly output.
-Additionally, it generates MathML for enhanced accessibility.
+**Fractionability** is a lightweight, modular, and accessible JavaScript library designed to improve fraction representation on the web.
+It seamlessly converts decimals, strings, and mixed numbers into fractions, ensuring human-readable and screen-reader-friendly output.
+Additionally, it generates MathML for enhanced accessibility, making it an ideal tool for creating inclusive web content.

 ---